cse110-sp21-group34/cse110-sp21-group34/specs/features/feature-list.md

 ### 9. Audio

-You can either upload an image from your computer or copy paste a link to add an audio.
+You can either upload an audio from your computer or copy paste a link to add an audio.
 Click on the `Audio` Button to upload from your local computer.

 <img src="./img/audio.gif" width="350px">